nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 [`Ui.java`](https://github.com/AY2021S2-CS2103-T14-4/tp/tree/master/src/main/java/seedu/address/ui/Ui.java)

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `TaskListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.
+There are 2 `TaskListPanel`, one for All tasks and another for Daily tasks.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2021S2-CS2103-T14-4/tp/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2021S2-CS2103-T14-4/tp/tree/master/src/main/resources/view/MainWindow.fxml)